Materials Team

-The Materials Development Group is engaged in the development of innovative materials based on the principles of the circular economy, the green transition and the preservation of Cypriot architectural heritage.
+The Materials Team is engaged in the development of innovative materials based on the principles of circular economy, green transition, and the preservation of the Cypriot architectural heritage, as well as materials suitable for thermal energy storage.
 Our goal is to find solutions to modern industry challenges through research and development.

 THYRSUS: A Ferula communis scrimber composite as a renewable alternative material for wooden pallets